samover/CV/README.md

 ------------
 #### Event planning and coordination

+I proposed, organised and funded a successful two week summer event in Ireland called Magis for 100 participants aged 18-30 from 18 different countries.
+Bringing together international partners, this event is the basis and inspiration for further young adult work in Flanders and the Netherlands.

 #### Team training

+I worked in the Guyanese Amazon as one of two members of the parish team in a small Amerindian village.
+My main responsibility consisted in training the pastoral lay administrators of the Pakaraima district to help them effectively solve community conflicts and offer them discernment and decision making tools to engage the invasion of the Western lifestyle without losing their identity.

 #### Public speaking

+As a Jesuit, I gave numerous sermons and public talks.
+I feel comfortable before large crowds as exemplified by my experience as a secondary school teacher and main organiser of Magis.

-#### Determined
+#### Resilient problem solver

-#### Decision maker
+As part of my Jesuit training we were sent in pairs on a 40-day walking pilgrimage in Spain without any money.
+It was an experience that forced me to find solutions from a position of complete helplessness facing rejections, fear, hunger and insecurity.

 ## Professional Experience

+**SOCIETY OF JESUS (2008-1015)**
-**Magis Project Coordinator (2013-2014)**
+- **Magis Project Coordinator (2013-2014)**

-Proposed, organised and funded successful two week summer event in Ireland for 100 participants aged 18-30 from 18 different countries.

-**Secondary school teacher (2011-2013)**
+- **Secondary school teacher in Latin and Religion (2011-2013)**

-Taught Latin and Religion, with additional responsibility for study supervision and supervision of a year group.
-Served as member of pastoral council responsible for coordination and planning of activities related to school’s pedagogical project.

-**Society of Jesus Trainee (2008-2010)**
+- **Society of Jesus Trainee (2008-2010)**

     Fulfilled multiple duties at locations worldwide, including community relief work, social work and pastoral work.
 Assisted village in Guyanese Amazon in primary school operations, teaching, developing library facility, and training pastoral lay administrators.

 ## Education